HwWobbe/WipHww/README.md

 * ...
 * archive some of these Notes

+## 2020.10 residuals:
+* plan workloads up to 2020.11.30
+* * reviewing GitHub Desktop
+* * linking into neoCities ; upload of ...Empty... is failing

 # 2020.10:
 * planning to join another project as part of resolving current Tw File access issues
 * testing upload(s) and shared downloads
-* plan workloads up to 2020.11.30
-* * reviewing GitHub Desktop
-* * linking into neoCities ; upload of ...Empty... is failing
 * remove Content into an appropriate Wiki like ...
 * review https://github.com/spencermountain/compromise#topics